magentabusiness/magentabusiness.github.io/docs/iot-gateway/custom/methods-and-datatypes.md

 # ...

-# Send data to the ThingsBoard instance. (gateway is an instance of TBGatewayService, provided to connector on initialization)
+# Send data to the IoT Hub instance. (gateway is an instance of TBGatewayService, provided to connector on initialization)
 gateway.send_to_storage(connector_name, connector_id, converted_data)

 ```

 The result of the example above will be ConvertedData object with telemetry and attribute.
-Data, collected in telemetry and attribute, will be sent to the ThingsBoard instance due to the report strategy configuration.
+Data, collected in telemetry and attribute, will be sent to the IoT Hub instance due to the report strategy configuration.
-In the example, telemetry will be sent to the ThingsBoard instance on change or every 60 seconds, and attribute will be sent only on change.
+In the example, telemetry will be sent to the IoT Hub instance on change or every 60 seconds, and attribute will be sent only on change.

 ### Attributes